Skip to main content

 3. Select Recolor.

-If you don't see Recolor, select the See all button to reveal the full list.
+If you don't see the Recolor option, select See all to view a full list of the AI tools.

-4. Upload your image using the Drop a file or select an image box.
+• Drop a file or select an image

 To learn about the color selector, see Color selectors (Web App).